gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 ##### Installer Validation Rules

-###### At Least One Cluster-role Subnet
+###### All or Nothing Subnet Roles Selection

-For BYO VPCs, the installer enforces that at least one `SubnetConfig` has the `Cluster` role as a cluster cannot be installed without a Cluster-role subnet.
+This proposed API follows an "all or nothing" approach for roles: either all roles must be explicitly assigned (manual role selection), or no roles must be assigned (automatic role selection).
+The installer must not allow a mix of automatic and manual role assignments, as this could lead to confusing behavior.

 ###### All Subnets Belong to the Same VPC Validation

 The [existing validation](https://github.com/openshift/installer/blob/0d77aa8df5ddc68e926aa11da24a87981021b256/pkg/asset/installconfig/aws/subnet.go#L91)
-for the deprecated `Subnets` field ensuring all subnets belong to the same VPC should apply to all subnets (`IngressController` and `Cluster`) specified in `SubnetsConfig`.
+for the deprecated `Subnets` field ensuring all subnets belong to the same VPC should apply to all subnets specified in `SubnetsConfig`.

-###### Multiple IngressController-role Subnets in the Same AZ Validation
+###### Multiple Load Balancer Subnets in the Same AZ Validation

-The installer must reject multiple `IngressController` role subnets in the same AZ as this will be rejected by the AWS CCM.
+The installer must reject multiple `IngressControllerLB` role subnets in the same AZ as this will be rejected by the AWS CCM.

 ###### SubnetsConfig and Subnets Cannot be Specified Together Validation